-The proposal has been reviewed for its compliance to matters of provincial interest as identified in Section 2 of the Planning Act R.S.O 1990.
-The sections applicable to this application include, but are not limited to:
+The proposal will be reviewed for its compliance to matters of provincial interest as identified in Section 2 of the Planning Act R.S.O 1990.
+A preliminary assessment identified that the sections applicable to this application include, but are not limited to:

-- a) The protection of ecological systems, including natural areas, features and functions; - h) The orderly development of safe and healthy communities; - j) The adequate provision of a full range of housing, including affordable housing; - q) The promotion of development that is designed to be sustainable, to support public transit and to be oriented to pedestrians; and, - r) The promotion of built form that, - (i) is well-designed, - (ii) encourages a sense of place, and
+- a) The protection of ecological systems, including natural areas, features and functions; - h) The orderly development of safe and healthy communities; - j) The adequate provision of a full range of housing, including affordable housing; - p) The appropriate location of growth and development; and, - q) The promotion of development that is designed to be sustainable, to support public transit and to be oriented to pedestrians.